 The temple garment is definitely one of the most misunderstood and mocked symbols of The Church of Jesus Christ of Latter-day Saints.

-Many honor and treat the garment carefully, as well they should.
+Many honor and treat the garment with respect, as well they should.
 However, the garment at times can be taken for granted among members of the church.

 Many of our leaders have addressed this issue, most recently Sister Becky Craven of the Young Women General Presidency, who said: